-In Thousands of US\$ 2016 2015

-Initial fair value of pledge received from the Commonwealth of Australia 22,701

-Total contribution revenue 22,701 -
+In Thousands of US\$ 2017 2016 Initial fair value of pledge received from the Commonwealth of Australia - 22,701 Initial fair value of pledge received from the Republic of France 140,350 - Initial fair value of pledge received from the State of the Netherlands 58,467 - Total contribution revenue 198,817 22,701

-Donated Services: IFFIm received donated administrative services from Gavi in 2016 and 2015.
+Donated Services: IFFIm received donated administrative services from Gavi in 2017 and 2016.
 The services donated by Gavi were valued by using a comprehensive cost allocation model to calculate a single administrative support amount.